 She picked herself up and walked past the sleeping pods and down the steps to the ship's galley.
 The human mess officer watched her pass from behind the serving table with a confused expression.

 "He's not coming out of his hole, huh?"
 Gardner asked.
 He looked down at a serving tray loaded with stripped meat and freshly steamed vegetables.
 "You want me to put this away for you?"

-Tali stopped as his words finally penetrated the tangle of thoughts going through her head.
-She had forgotten completely about the meal she had prepared for Garrus.
+Tali stopped as his words finally penetrated the tangle of thoughts in her head.
+She had forgotten about the meal she had prepared for Garrus.
 "What?
 Oh, no. He's... busy.
 Working on some upgrades."
 She stepped around the table.
 "Don't worry about it.
 I'll get it.
 He can eat it later.
 Thank you."

 "Well it was nice of you to put it together for him," Gardner said.
 The two dextros aboard the ship made frequent use of the galley to prepare their own meals, and he was happy to oblige them.
 But he'd never seen the quarian prepare anything other than blended protein paste.
 Where she got the ingredients for a turian dish, he couldn't guess.
 "Is it his birthday or something?"